Jean-Paul Pecqueur

 Pecqueur is from Tacoma, Washington, and earned his B.A. in interdisciplinary studies and his M.F.A. in creative writing from the University of Washington.
-He teaches at the Pratt Institute, York College, and the City University of New York, and he lives in New York.
+He teaches at the Pratt Institute and York College of the City University of New York, and he lives in New York.
 His honors include the Academy of American Poets Harold Taylor Prize.
 He is also a member of the Alice James Books Cooperative Board.